RingComics/yajan/README.md

 6. Click install!
     - If the install fails, try restarting it (it can take two or more restarts sometimes).
 Wabbajack will remember its place and will only download what it's missing.
     - Head over to the [RingComics Discord](http://discord.gg/6wusMF6) for support if you get stuck here!
+7. Run `Morrowind.exe` in Stock Game Folder to the menu, then exit.
 11. Run `MWSE-Update.exe` in your Stock Game Folder (`C:\Games\YAJAN\Stock Game Folder`) to make sure MWSE is updated.
 12. MGE XE is already mostly configured, but you should launch MGEXEgui through Mod Organizer and double check the settings are configured to your liking.
     - Changing shader settings at all will wipe my current configs, so be careful